amjadr360/amjadr360/profile.md

 I am the sole founder, developer, and designer of EnergeticThemes, a premium theme shop, at ThemeForest as featured and Elite Author.

+## What Can I Do For You?
+- Website and database optimization
+- Build custom WordPress themes
+- Build custom WordPress plugins
+- PSD to WordPress
+- HTML to WordPress
+- WordPress Search Engine Optimization
+- Extension of existing theme or plugin functionality
+- Maintenance, Backups, & Updates
+- Custom API Implementations
+- WordPress Troubleshooting & Debug Assistance
+- WordPress training
+- Hack cleanup and security setup
+- Multisite configuration

 ## Recent works